 Indicator Color Meaning "check pads" LED Red Lights when the defibrillation pads require attention. "do not touch patient" LED Red Lights when the patient should not be touched. "analyzing" LED Green Lights when the AED is analyzing heart rhythm.
-"SHOCK" button Red Flashes when the AED is fully charged and ready to deliver a shock (user must press button to deliver a shock).
+"SHOCK" button (DDU-100 ONLY) Red Flashes when the DDU-100 AED is fully charged and ready to deliver a shock (user must press button to deliver a shock).
+"SHOCK Required" (auto) LED (DDU-120 ONLY) Red Flashes when the DDU-120 AED is about to automatically deliver a shock.
+Do not touch the patient while this indicator is flashing.
 Power ON/OFF button Green Lights when the AED is powered on.
 Active Status Indicator ("ASI") Green or Red Lights to indicate the operational status of the AED when in standby mode (see Section 4.2 for details).